argenz/bb-lectures-downloader/README.md

 To run:
 1. Download the repository
-2. Install required packages: make requirements file  (selenium, pandas, etc.)
-3. Change config.py file with your information.
-4. Open terminal, navigate to directory of the repositiory. cd /path
+2. Open terminal, navigate to directory of the repositiory. cd /path
+3. Install required packages with:
+''' pip install -r requirements.txt '''
+4. Change config.py file with your information.
 5. In terminal run python3 main.py